By Halo Financial Team

 4. Are your goods prohibited or restricted?

 Some goods are restricted and businesses need a special licence to bring them into the UK.
 For instance, licences are needed for the import and export of military and para-military goods, dual-use and technology, artworks, plants and animals, medicines and chemicals.
-Here is a list of banned and restricted goods
+Here is a list of banned and restricted goods.
+For more guidance on import and export licences, click here.

 5. Know and state the origin of your goods